danielholanda/Qt-Audio-Spectrum-Analyzer/README.md

 ## License

-CountPages uses the MIT license.
+This project uses the MIT license.
 See [LICENSE](https://github.com/danielholanda/Qt-Audio-Spectrum-Analyzer/blob/master/LICENSE) for more details.